ACTA-Team/docs/api-reference/vault-store.md

 ```

 Errors:
-- 400 `bad_request` — validation or simulation error
+- 400 `bad_request` — validation or simulation error.
-- 403 `issuer_not_authorized` — issuer not authorized in owner’s Vault
+- 403 `issuer_not_authorized` — API issuer is not authorized in the owner’s Vault.
-- 500 `store_error` — internal processing error
+- 500 `store_error` — internal error.